edoroth/orchard/README.md

 (assuming you are running inside of the docker created above.)

 ### Table 2
 Examine the generated code in /root/cps-fuzz/extracted.
-The number of BMCS calls in each file should be the corresponding 'Optimized' column for each query's row (since we only include one iteration in each query file, 'm' indicates that there will be one bmcs call in the extracted code, and 'm+1' indicates that there will be two bmcs calls, with only one of them required to be run in subsequent iterations).
+The number of BMCS calls in each file should be the corresponding 'Optimized' column for each query's row.

+Since we only include one iteration in each query file, 'm' indicates that there will be one bmcs call in the extracted code, and 'm+1' indicates that there will be two bmcs calls, with only one of them required to be run in subsequent iterations.

  The 'Naive' column is manually generated, considering the total number of uploads towards a sum that each user must make for any given query.

 ### Figure 4
 To generate data and produce the graph (will take around 6 minutes):